keijiro/Metavido/README.md

 button to capture Metavido clips, which will be automatically saved to your camera roll.

-To play back the recorded clips, copy the clips into your project directory (the directory that contains `Assets`, `Packages`, etc.), and rename the file to `Test.mp4`.
-You can then use the `Decoder` scene to play back the clip.
+To play back the recorded clip, use the `Decoder` scene.
+In the `Source` game object, update the source property of the Video Player component to point to your recorded clip.

 Tips
 ----